Small-Bodies-Node/catch-apis/README.md

     woRQer processes are run via nodemon in dev mode).
 In prod mode, the code-base is simply copied over into the image, so it will not be picked up dynamically at run-time
-  - To run everything in development mode, run `docker-compose -f docker-compose.dev.yml up --build`
+  - To run everything in development mode, run `docker compose -f docker-compose.dev.yml up --build`
     - To stop everything, enter CTRL+C once to stop processes gracefully;
       sometimes this might fail to properly shutdown everything, in which case you can swap `... up --build` with `... down` to re-try shutting everything down
-    - Also, when you bring docker-compose systems up/down, it's sometimes helpful to also remove the stopped containers with `docker container prune`
+    - Also, when you bring docker compose systems up/down, it's sometimes helpful to also remove the stopped containers with `docker container prune`
   - To run everything in prod mode, run `docker-compose -f